 'I couldn't agree more.
 As a writer, you are constantly trying to improve your style and make your work accessible to a wide audience.
 But there is so much work underlying every scene, every chapter, that as a reader you don't know about.
 Some authors find writing itself difficult.
 I don't.
 When I am working on a book, I make long days, week after week, month after month, until it is finished.
 Of course, sometimes I have a day when I want to throw my computer out of the window, but I find writing very fulfilling and enriching.
 I consider myself lucky to live two lives at once.

 With each new book, I learn a lot, about history, but also about human experiences.
 Sira, for example, loses her husband.
 Fortunately, I haven't experienced that myself yet, but writing about it allows me to explore how I might react to such a dramatic event.
 That has also made me more empathetic.
-Putting myself in the shoes of my characters has given me more compassion for people going through terrible events.'
+Getting into the skin of my characters has given me more compassion for people who experience terrible events.'

 Who is Maria Dueñas?